dwainscheeren/dwains-lovelace-dashboard/docs/v3/information/installation.md

 Dwains Dashboard v3 relies on HA areas.
 Please make sure you have all your HA devices in an area and the right area before continuing installation Dwains Dashboard.

-You can install Dwains Dashboar manual or through HACS, installation through HACS is the recommended way.
+You can install Dwains Dashboard manual or through HACS, installation through HACS is the recommended way.
 Both ways are explained below.

 # Install Dwains Dashboard through HACS